-FRAN HURCOMB is a Yellowknife based writer and photographer.
+FRAN HURCOMB is a Yellowknife-based writer and photographer.
 She has published many books, including “Going Places” (Orca Books 2008) and “Old Town” (Old Town Press 2013).
-She is currently working on a short story collection due for release in the autumn of 2020.
+She recently published a short story collection titled “Breaking Trail”.
 Fran is also the past-President of the Northwords NWT.

 Photo by Arthur Boutillier

 SÉRÉNA A. JENNA is a poet from the Northwest Territories.
 She started writing poetry at 11 years old and since then has been contributing to the French newspaper L’Aquilon.
 At 13 years old she was approached by Éditions Présences Francophone and 14 months later her first poetry collection EuphoriAE was published.
 Séréna was born in Yellowknife and has lived there all her life.
 She lives for reading and music.
 She finds her inspiration in the world around her, her experiences, and from Greek mythology.